Kilsyth Football Club

-Kilsyth Football Club, nicknamed Cougars, is an Australian rules football club based in Kilsyth, Victoria, which plays in the Eastern Football League.
-The club is most notable for its three-year stint in the Victorian Football Association (VFA) second division in the 1980s.
+The Kilsyth Football Club, nicknamed the Cougars, is an Australian rules football club based in the Melbourne suburb of Kilsyth.
+The club is most notable for its three-year stint in the Victorian Football Association (VFA) in the 1980s.

+Kilsyth's men's team currently plays in Division 4 of the Eastern Football Netball League (EFNL), while the women's team is in Division 2 of the EFNL's women's competition.

 History

+Origins

+In 1910, the first Kilsyth Football Club was formed, entering the Reporter District Football Association (RDFA) in 1911.

+Kilsyth combined with Montrose in 1913, playing its home games on vacant land owned by the Salvation Army.
+The club appears to have folded in 1914 amid World War I, but returned in 1922 when a combined team was fielded with Bayswater.

+In 1923, Kilsyth merged with Montrose in the Yarra Valley Football Association and lost the preliminary final to Healesville.

+New club

+In 1924, the present-day Kilsyth Football Club was formally established as a sole entity, purchasing a former orchard on Colchester Road (now known as Kilsyth Recreation Reserve).

-The Kilsyth Football Club was formed in 1923, and played initially in the Ringwood District Football League, then later in the Croydon-Ferntree Gully Football League.
-In 1962, the club was a founding member of the Eastern District Football League, and played there until 1981.
+From 1927, the Kilsyth 'Sythers' played in the Ringwood District Football League until its demise in 1941 when it then moved to theCroydon-Ferntree Gully Football League which then became the Eastern District Football League which Kilsyth Football Club was a founding member of and played there until 1981.

+VFA

 Despite being a small EDFL club and having finished last in the EDFL's second division in 1981, Kilsyth joined the Victorian Football Association second division for the 1982 season as part of the VFA's restructuring and expansion in the early 1980s.
 The outer north-eastern suburbs were not otherwise represented in the VFA, and Kilsyth hoped that it would be able to attract some of the best local talent out of the EDFL and into its VFA team; but this never happened, and the club endured three seasons in Division 2 with very little success, finishing with a total on-field record of 9 wins and 44 losses.

-The club still intended to continue in the VFA in 1985, but it withdrew shortly before the season began and returned to the Eastern District Football League in 1986.
+The club initially still intended to continue in the VFA in 1985, but it withdrew shortly before the season began and returned to the Eastern District Football League, hastily rejoining its 1985 third division competition where it came last.

-As of 2022, the club plays in the Eastern Football League's fourth division.
+EFNL

+During the 1997 season the club moved from its Colchester Road ground to play its first match against Knox at Pinks Reserve.